Kkoz-8/PyGame_SpaceShooter_v1/README.md

  - Download and install the latest python version from "https://www.python.org/downloads/"
      - During installation, select option to add python to PATH (bottom checkbox before clicking "Install Now")
  - To test if you have installed python correctly, open a CMD window and simply type "python" and hit enter
-     - You should see three arrows (>>>) and a prompt to type if the installation was a success, if not, re-install and ensure checkbox is selected before installation
+     - You should see three arrows (>>>) and a prompt to type, if the installation was a success, if not, re-install and ensure checkbox is selected before installation
  - If Python was installed correctly, then download the files within this repository, and open a CMD window in the PATH of the "PyGame_SpaceShooter_v1*" directory
  - Inside that new CMD window type the following line and then hit enter, "pip install -r requirements.txt"